MicrosoftDocs/winrt-api/windows.ui.xaml.automation/automationproperties_setsizeofset_590784042.md

 # Windows.UI.Xaml.Automation.AutomationProperties.SetSizeOfSet

 ## -description
-Sets the value of the AutomationProperties.SizeOfSet property for the specified .
+Sets the value of the [AutomationProperties.SizeOfSet](automationproperties_sizeofset.md) attached property for the specified [DependencyObject](../windows.ui.xaml/dependencyobject.md).

 ## -parameters
 ### -param element
-The specified .
+The [DependencyObject](../windows.ui.xaml/dependencyobject.md) for which to set the property.

 ### -param value
 The value of the property.

 ## -remarks